 The negotiation

-Listed at 449,000 euros (12,829 euros per sqm), the property was at the high end of the neighborhood for a DPE E rating.
+Listed at 449,000 euros (12,829 euros per sqm), the property was at the high end of the neighbourhood for a DPE E rating.
 The property hunter compiled recent sales in adjacent streets and found that E-rated properties sold on average 8 to 12% cheaper than C or D-rated properties in the same area.

 What this mission illustrates